-Need to know more about what a health science degree is, wondering “What can you do with a health science degree?” or whether or not it’s the right major for you?
+Need to know more about what a health science degree program is, wondering “What can you do with a health science degree?”, "What jobs can I get with a health science degree?" or whether or not it’s the right major for you?
 This guide is the perfect place to start.

 What Is Health Science?